Home White Collar Crimes Embezzlement

 • Any person with control of "transportation for hire" property (for example, an Amazon delivery driver) who uses it for any purpose "inconsistent" with the safekeeping and trust put in him is guilty of embezzlement, whether the package was opened or not.

 It’s important to note that a distinct act of taking is not necessary to constitute embezzlement.
 In addition, the fact that the accused "intended to restore the property embezzled" is no defense if the restoration has not already taken place before the matter is laid before a judge or grand jury.
-On the other hand, California considers the fact that property was appropriated "openly and avowedly" under a claim of title preferred in good faith as a sufficient defense to embezzlement.
-However, it does not excuse the unlawful retention of another’s property.

 What Are the Penalties for Embezzlement?

 Embezzlement is punished as a theft crime, which means it shares the penalties for petty theft and grand theft.
-Your potential penalties may be enhanced if you have a prior criminal history, if the value of the property in contention was especially high, or the crime was considered a "serious" one by the State.
+Your potential penalties may be enhanced if you have a prior criminal history, if the value of the property in contention was especially high, or if the crime was considered a "serious" one by the State.
 For example, if you are convicted of grand theft of a firearm, it is a "strike" under California’s Three Strikes Law.
 Here are the basics:

 • Grand theft is a "wobbler" that prosecutors may charge as a misdemeanor or felony, and include items taken or property misappropriated of $950 or more in value.
 The penalty for a felony theft charge is up to 16 months, 2 years, or 3 years in jail or state prison.